 The causes of mitral valve regurgitation can be either degenerative or functional.
 In degenerative mitral regurgitation, irregularities in the valve that develop over time cause gaps or loosen portions of the valve, preventing it from closing properly.

 Functional mitral regurgitation occurs when the heart becomes enlarged, typically as a result of a heart attack or heart failure.
 The expanding heart pulls at the mitral valve annulus, which is the housing that holds the valve leaflets.
-As a result, the annulus opens wider, pulling the leaflets of the mitral valve apart, preventing them from closing properly.
+As a result, the annulus opens wider, pulling the leaflets of the mitral valve apart and preventing them from closing properly.

 In mitral valve stenosis, the leaflets stiffen, preventing the valve from opening completely.
 This can cause blood to back up into the heart’s left atrium and into the lungs.
 When that happens, the left atrium enlarges, causing severe shortness of breath.

 Because the condition tends to develop slowly over time, symptoms may take decades to become noticeable.
 They include chest pain, fatigue, and shortness of breath.
 The condition can lead to an irregular heartbeat, heart failure, stroke, a heart infection called endocarditis, and congestive heart failure that leads to the build up of fluid in the lungs, which is called pulmonary edema.

 The most common cause of mitral valve stenosis is rheumatic fever during childhood.
 This is no longer common in the United States, but it still occurs in other areas of the world.
-Other causes include congenital mitral stenosis, stenosis from inflammatory diseases such as systemic lupus or rheumatoid arthritis, and age-related mitral annular calcification, which is a buildup of age-related calcium deposits around the annulus, the ring at the base of the valve that supports the leaflets.
+Other causes include congenital mitral stenosis, stenosis from inflammatory diseases such as systemic lupus or rheumatoid arthritis, and age-related mitral annular calcification, which is a buildup of extensive calcium deposits in the leaflets and around the mitral valve annulus.